-- (a) Where a skill shortage is identified, the employer may offer the surplus employee retraining to meet that skill shortage with financial assistance up to the maintenance of full salary plus appropriate training expenses. - It may not be practical to offer retraining to some employees identified as surplus.
-The employer needs to make decisions on the basis of cost, the availability of appropriate training schemes and the suitability of individuals for retraining. - (b) If the employee is redeployed to a position which is similar to his or her previous one, any retraining may be minimal, taking the form of "on the job" training such as induction or in service education. - Where the employee is deployed to a new occupation or a dissimilar position the employer should consider such forms of retraining as in-service education, block courses or night courses at a technical institute, nursing bridging programmes, etc.
+(a) Where a skill shortage is identified, the employer may offer a surplus employee retraining to meet that skill shortage with financial assistance up to the maintenance of full salary plus appropriate training expenses.

+It may not be practical to offer retraining to some employees identified as surplus.
+The employer needs to make decisions on the basis of cost, the availability of appropriate training schemes and the suitability of individuals for retraining.

+(b) If an employee is redeployed to a position which is similar to his or her previous one, any retraining may be minimal, taking the "form of "on the job" training such as induction or in service education.

+Where an employee is deployed to a new occupation or a dissimilar position the employer should consider such forms of retraining as in-service education, block courses or night courses at a technical institute, nursing bridging programmes, etc.

+21.3.9 Enhanced early retirement

+- (a) Employees are eligible if they have a minimum of ten years' total aggregated service with the employing DHB, its predecessors and one or more other DHB, but excludes any service with any DHB or their predecessor which has been taken into account for the purposes of calculating any entitlement to a redundancy/severance/early retirement or similar payment from any DHB or predecessors. - (b) Membership of a superannuation scheme is not required for eligibility. - (c) The employee shall receive the following: - (i) 8.33 per cent of base salary (T1 rate only) for the preceding 12 months in lieu of notice.
+This payment is regardless of length of service; and - (ii) 12 per cent of base salary (T1 rate only) for the preceding 12 months, or part thereof for employees with less than 12 months service; and - (iii) 4 per cent of base salary (T1 rate only) for the preceding 12 months multiplied by the number of years of service minus one up to a maximum of 19; and - (iv) Where the period of total aggregated service is less than 20 years, 0.333 per cent of base salary (T1 rate only) for the preceding 12 months multiplied by the number of completed months in addition to completed years of service; and - (v) A retiring gratuity if applicable.